juanpac96/GibdetColombiaChapter_UrbanTreeObservatory/README.md

 ## Project Overview

 The Urban Tree Observatory is a data-driven platform for monitoring and conserving urban trees in Ibagué, Colombia.
-The project centralizes tree data, enables citizen reporting, and tracks conservation efforts.
+The project centralizes tree data and tracks conservation efforts.

 ## Development Environment Setup